alidcastano/alidcastano-jekyll/_treasure-trove/books/derekSivers-AnythingYouWant.md

 title: Anything You Want
 author: Derek Sivers

-permalink: books/AnythingYouWant
+slug: AnythingYouWant
 link: http://amzn.to/1Sm2K5N
 image: anythingYouWant.jpg

 read: 2016-01-13
 rating: 10

+directive: |
+    your startup is your utopia&mdash;design your perfect world

 thoughts: |
-    My favorite book on entrepreneurship.
-A short read, packed with profound insights from Siver's experience starting his first business, CD Baby.
-    His story serves as a proof that you can do things your own way and as a side effect, still be successful--and more fulfilled.
+    Must-read for any aspiring entrepreneur.
+It's easy to get lost in the hype of starting a business and lose sight of why your doing it in the first place.
+This is a short read, packed with profound insights from Derek Siver's experience starting his first business, CD Baby, by accident&mdash;a reminder that you can do things your own way and as a side effect, still be successful.

 quote: |
     "If you think true love needs to be like Romeo and Juliet, you'll overlook a great relationship that grows slowly.
 If you think your life purpose needs to hit you like a lighting bolt, you'll overlook the day to day things that fascinate you." - Derek Sivers